Jimmy Ernst: Early life

 Jimmy Ernst was born in 1920 in Cologne, Germany, the son of German Surrealist painter Max Ernst and Luise Straus-Ernst, a well-known art historian and journalist.
 His parents separated in 1922 and divorced in 1926 and Ernst remained with his mother in Cologne.
 He visited his father in France in 1930, where he met many artists, including Luis Buñuel, Salvador Dalí, Alberto Giacometti, André Masson, Joan Miró, Man Ray and Yves Tanguy, as well as his father's lover Leonora Carrington.
 In February 1933, a month after Hitler became Chancellor of Germany, the SS searched Luise Straus' apartment.
 As a noted intellectual and a Jew she was regarded as suspect by the new regime.
 Ernst was sent to live with his grandfather, Luise's father, while his mother moved to Paris.
 In June 1938, Jimmy sailed to New York from Le Havre on the liner SS Manhattan.

 There he met many European exiles and the city's avant-garde.
 In 1940, he petitioned the Emergency Rescue Committee (ERC) to secure the release of his father from internment.
 The ERC secured his release in 1941 and Max Ernst arrived in New York from Nazi occupied France.
 In 1944, unknown to Jimmy, his mother was killed in Auschwitz concentration camp after being sent there from the Drancy internment camp in France.

 Career

-Ernst became director of The Art of This Century Gallery in 1942.
+In 1941 Jimmy Ernst became the assistant/secretary to Peggy Guggenheim (who was also his stepmother).
+Shortly afterwards Ernst became director of The Art of This Century Gallery in 1942.
 A year later he had his first one-person exhibition.